Dan Bolger – Graduate Student, Rice University

 David E. Long holds a PhD in the Study of High Education from the University of Kentucky.
 His primary research follows two tracks.
 One focuses on the cognitive, social, and philosophical dimensions of student and teacher understanding of evolution, climate change science, and genetic engineering.
 Another examines how political and religious ideology mediates science education implementation in schools, universities, and in the civic discourse.
 His work appears in the Journal of Research in Science Teaching, Cultural Studies of Science Education, Ethnography &Education, and Anthropology and Education Quarterly.
 He is author of Evolution and Religion in American Education: An Ethnography (Springer).

-Shiri Noy is an Assistant Professor of Sociology and adjunct Assistant Professor of Global and Area Studies at the University of Wyoming.
+Shiri Noy is an Assistant Professor of Sociology at Denison University.
 Her research interests are in political culture, globalization, and development.
-She is currently working on projects that explore racial, ethnic, and gender divides in Americans’ perspectives on science and religion, as well as research on how trust in science and religion vary cross-nationally.
+She is currently working on projects that explore public perspectives on science and religion, both in the United States and cross-nationally using nationally representative cross-national data.

 Kathleen (Casey) Oberlin is an Assistant Professor of Sociology at Grinnell College.
 She completed her PhD at Indiana University.
 Her research interests include religion and science as sources of cultural authority, social movements, and the built environment.
 She examines why we attribute legitimacy to some group’s claims rather than others.
 While a lot of scholarship is dedicated to why this happens in particular historical moments, in her work she develops a ‘place and space’ perspective in order to examine not only the sources of social change, but also the physical sites where this activity occurs and why those locations matter.
 Her current book manuscript, Creating Conflict: Why the Creationists Built a Museum, is based on over three years of fieldwork completed at the Creation Museum in Kentucky built by Answers in Genesis, an organization tied to the broader Young Earth Creationist movement.